-- 22.1 A layoff shall be defined as a reduction in the work force or a reduction in the normal hours of work for Regular Full-time employees, as defined in Article 8.1, or, a reduction below the minimum number of hours/week for Regular Part-time employees, as defined in Article 2.5., or, a reduction below the minimum number of months/year for a Regular Sessional employee, as defined in Article 2.5. - 22.2 The Parties recognize that employment security shall increase in relative proportion to the length of service.
+- A layoff shall be defined as a reduction in the work force or a reduction in the normal hours of work for Regular Full-time employees, as defined in Article 8.1, or, a reduction below the minimum number of hours/week for Regular Part-time employees, as defined in Article 2.5., or, a reduction below the minimum number of months/year for a Regular Sessional employee, as defined in Article 2.5. - 22.2 The Parties recognize that employment security shall increase in relative proportion to the length of service.
 Therefore, in the event of a layoff in an area determined by the College, regular employees shall be laid off in the reverse order of their seniority.
 A regular employee shall have the right to utilize their seniority throughout the College.

-However, in order for them to utilize their seniority rights, they must possess the present qualifications, abilities, and skills as determined by the College to perform the functions of the position in question.
-However, a regular employee about to be laid off may bump any employee with less seniority provided they possess the present qualifications, abilities and skills (as determined by the College) to perform the work of the employee with less seniority.
-The right to bump shall include the right to bump up.
+However, in order for them to utilize their seniority rights, they must possess the present qualifications, abilities, and skills as determined by the College and in alignment with the job description, to perform the functions of the position in question.

+However, a regular employee about to be laid off may bump an employee with less seniority, subject to the provisions of article 22.6, provided they possess the present qualifications, abilities, and skills (as determined by the College and in alignment with the job description) to perform the work of the employee to be bumped.
+The right to bump shall include the right to bump up, subject to the provisions of 22.6 (d).

-- 22.3 The College shall notify a regular employee who is to be laid off at least thirty (30) working days prior to the effective date of the layoff.
+- The College shall notify a regular employee who is to be laid off at least thirty (30) working days prior to the effective date of the layoff.
 The College shall normally notify a Term employee who is to be laid off prior to the duration of their appointment at least ten (10) working days prior to the effective date of the layoff.
-An employee shall be paid for those days in lieu of notice. - 22.4 A regular employee shall be recalled for up to two (2) years following their layoff in the relative order of their seniority providing they possess the present qualifications, abilities, and skills as determined by the College to perform the functions of the vacant position.
+An employee shall be paid for those days in lieu of notice. - A regular employee shall be recalled for up to two (2) years following their layoff in the relative order of their seniority providing they possess the present qualifications, abilities, and skills as determined by the College and in alignment with the job description, to perform the functions of the vacant position.
 No new employee shall be hired, other than with respect to a new position, until those laid off have been provided an opportunity for recall.